 Environmental Performance Evaluation (EPE) is an internal management tool that provides managers with ongoing information about how well your organisation’s environmental system is performing.
 It can help your organisation measure, evaluate and communicate environmental performance and identify areas for improvement.

-Otherwise internal auditing helps determine whether your EMS meets the certifiable requirements of the international standard.
+Internal auditing helps determine whether environmental performance is improving as intended and whether the EMS meets the certifiable requirements of ISO 14001.
 Your organisation will need to establish and implement an internal audit programme, including the frequency, methods, responsibilities, planning requirements and report on findings.
 How to summarise an audit plan with key stages.

 14. Focus on improvement